st235/TimeScheduler/README.md

 **Dist** - It stores the compiled version.

-_Шmportant:_ To avoid bugs, put the latest version.
+_Important:_ To avoid bugs, put the latest version.

 **TimeScheduler** - It contains the source code.